House Director

 Individuals who accept a House Director position must be willing and available to commit to the full program.
 We are unable to accommodate requests to begin or end on different dates.

 Living in Residence and Community Dining.
-Room and board are included with this position and the House Director is required to live in the space provided by Summer Session for the duration of their assignment.
+Housing and dining are included with this position and the House Director is required to live in the space provided by Summer Session for the duration of their assignment.
 They are the senior residential staff member in the assigned residence and address residential concerns.
 As such, the House Director is required to live in a private room provided by Summer Session which includes a meal plan and shared community bathroom.

 Outside Obligations.
 The House Director position is designed to be a 40 to 50-hour per week, exempt position, with night & weekend hours.
 No outside obligations, such as coursework or other employment, are permitted without prior supervisory approval.
 Failure to disclose outside obligations to Summer Session is grounds for dismissal.

 Overnight Away and Guests.
-We encourage and mandate self-care and time away.
+We encourage self-care and mandate time away.
 Time off and away from campus must be approved by the Assistant Director for Residential Experience.
 HDs can expect one day off per week.
 HDs in high school residences may have guests until 1am, but may not have overnight guests in their residence.
 HDs in university-level residences may have guests in accordance with the Residence Agreement.

 Conduct and Policy Enforcement.
 Each HD will adhere to, administer, and enforce policies and procedures as outlined in the University Level/High School Program Handbooks as well as Stanford University’s Administrative Guide Memo, Fundamental Standard, Behavioral Agreement, Honor Code, Alcohol/Substance Abuse Policy, and Residence Agreement, and all other applicable University and Stanford Summer Session policies.
 House Directors must be willing to address, document, and handle disciplinary situations and serve in a position of authority.

 Training and Welcome Weekend.
-House Directors are required to attend in person and actively participate in all staff training sessions for University Level and High School Level House Directors (June 8-13, 2025, and June 16, 2025) and SRA staff (June 18-20, 2025).
-House Directors are required to attend in person and participate in Welcome Weekend (June 21-22, 2025) events, which include early morning and evening hours.
+House Directors are required to attend in person and actively participate in all staff training sessions for University Level and High School Level House Directors (June 7-12, 2026, and June 15, 2026) and SRA staff (June 17-19, 2026).
+House Directors are required to attend in person and participate in Welcome Weekend (June 20-21, 2026) events, which include early morning and evening hours.
 Failure to attend training in person or participate in Welcome Weekend is grounds for dismissal.

 Background Check.
 Employment is contingent on successfully passing a HireRight and Live Scan background check.
 The HireRight background check will be initiated once an offer is extended and accepted.
 In addition, all House Directors will be required to complete a Live Scan fingerprint background check upon their arrival on campus.